 And here is the finished piece with a spray painted background that I'd made previously (the image at the top of the post is a similar one with a color variation):

-We also got a chance to play with some of Permaset's Aqua Supercover inks.
+I also got a chance to play with some of Permaset's Aqua Supercover inks.
 This is a special type of waterbased ink formulated to print on top of darker colored fabrics without soaking into the fabric and creating a light print that isn't too visible.
-We loved the consistency of this ink too - so creamy and thick- and it printed on top of the dark shirts perfectly with great visibility!
+I loved the consistency of this ink too - so creamy and thick- and it printed on top of the dark shirts perfectly with great visibility!
 Here is a close up of the ink so you can see the texture of it:

 And here is one of the finished shirts: